How far has Australia come on Indigenous representation in 25 years?

-Sydney Harbour Bridge was closed to traffic for the 4th time since its construction to host the reconciliation march in May 2000 Source: Getty / John van Hasselt - Corbis/Sygma
+Sydney Harbour Bridge was closed to traffic for the 4th time since its construction 68 years ago in order to host the reconciliation march.
+Credit: John van Hasselt - Corbis/Sygma via Getty Images

 By Sara Tomevska